RulerOf/lichproject-osx/README.md

 ## Overview

-This repo is intended to act as a convenient package and easy-to-use installer for the lichproject proxy used with several play.net games.
+This repo is intended to act as a convenient package and easy-to-use installation guide for the lichproject proxy used with several play.net games.

 Follow the instructions below to get the software working on your computer.